NobleRobot/NobleEngine/README.md

 Features
 --------
--   Complete scene lifecycle manager.
-Manage update loops, sprites, input, and initialization steps on a per scene basis.
+-   Complete scene lifecycle management.
+Handle update loops, sprites, input, and initialization steps on a per scene basis.
 -   Scene transition API and animation library with over a dozen transition types (cross dissolve, dip-to-black, and more).
 -   Settings/SaveGame API, supporting up to 1000 save slots and automatic updating of on disk files when you inevitably muck around with your data structure in development.
 -   Boilerplate menu object, with simple way to add/remove items and manage “click” handlers.